Package 'gradeR'

 Description

 This function grades one R script assignment submission and writes results out to a properly-formatted json file for Gradescope.
+Supports R scripts (.r, .R) as well as R Markdown (.Rmd) and Quarto (.qmd) documents.

 Usage